HrdHat/hrdhatv4-frontend/docs/project-structure.md

 ```

 This approach creates a **predictable, maintainable codebase** where dependencies flow in one clear direction, making the code easier to understand and debug.

+## Features Directory Note

+> **Note:** See `src/features/README.md` for the feature module structure and removability principle.
+Each feature must be self-contained and removable without breaking the app.

+## Routing Architecture

+- All routing and navigation logic is handled by React Router v6+.
+- Route definitions and navigation components live in the app layer (e.g., `src/app/routes/`, `src/app/app.tsx`).
+- Do not implement custom/manual routing or navigation state in Zustand.
+- Use React Router hooks (`useNavigate`, `useParams`, etc.) for navigation and URL parameter handling.

+## State Management

+- Zustand is used for application state only (e.g., form data, authentication, offline queue).
+- Do not use Zustand for navigation or routing state.